antmicro/video2dataset/README.md

 ## Requirements

-Follow the requirements in the [GOTURN install dependencies](https://github.com/davheld/GOTURN#install-dependencies).
+Follow the requirements in the [GOTURN to install dependencies](https://github.com/davheld/GOTURN#install-dependencies).

 ## Building